UML-Cyber-Security/CCDC_Practice_Infrastructure/Proxmox/README.md

-## Enterprise Eddition
+## Enterprise Edition
 We need to update the source list that apt utilizes when searching for packages.
-This is particularly important if we have the Enterprise Eddition for Proxmox installed.
+This is particularly important if we have the Enterprise Edition for Proxmox installed.

 We need to edit the */etc/apt/sources* anf add the following line.
 ```